Iran stages pro-government rallies, cleric urges firm punishment for protest leaders

 The protests spread to more than 80 cities and rural towns, staged by thousands of young and working class Iranians angry about official corruption, unemployment and a deepening gap between rich and poor.

-The authorities have produced no evidence of U.S. involvement in the protests, which lacked a unifying leader.
+The authorities have produced no evidence to support assertions of U.S. involvement in the protests, which lacked a unifying leader.

-But in Moscow, Russian Deputy Foreign Minister Sergei Ryabkov said Iran’s statements that external influences fomented the unrest were not groundless and Washington used any possible method to destabilize governments it disliked.

-He added that U.S. calls for an extraordinary meeting of the U.N.
-Security Council to discuss the turmoil in Iran interfered with the country’s sovereignty, news agency Interfax said.
-The Council will meet on Friday at 3 p.m.
-(2000 GMT) to discuss Iran, Council president Kazakhstan has said.

 Residents contacted by Reuters in various cities said the protests had shown sign of abating since Thursday, after the establishment intensified a crackdown on the protesters by dispatching Revolutionary Guards forces to several provinces.